Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

   - ``autofill``
     An origin or a URL completed the user typed text inline.
 This was deprecated in Firefox 102.
-  - ``autofill_about``
-    An about-page completed the user typed text inline.
   - ``autofill_adaptive``
     An adaptive history completed the user typed text inline.
   - ``autofill_origin``
     An origin completed the user typed text inline.
-  - ``autofill_other``
-    Counts how many times some other type of autofill result that does not have a specific keyed scalar was picked at a given index.
-This is a fallback that is used when the code is not properly setting a specific autofill type, and it should not normally be used.
-If it appears in the data, it means we need to investigate and fix the code that is not properly setting a specific autofill type.
-  - ``autofill_preloaded``
-    A preloaded site completed the user typed text inline.
   - ``autofill_url``
     A URL completed the user typed text inline.
   - ``bookmark``